Unilever has been through something of a PR disaster in recent weeks.

 This matrix structure has served Unilever well for decades, but now it's seen as being overly complex, slow to adapt to a changing competitive landscape and expensive to operate, with too many layers of management.
 So Unilever is switching to a simpler model which it hopes will be more adaptable, higher performing and cheaper to run.

-The plan is to separate Unilever's operations into five businesses groups: Beauty & Wellbeing, Personal Care, Home Care, Nutrition, and Ice Cream.
+The plan is to separate Unilever's operations into five business groups: Beauty & Wellbeing, Personal Care, Home Care, Nutrition, and Ice Cream.

 These businesses should be laser-focused on their respective product categories across the globe, operating with relative autonomy while taking advantage of Unilever's scale by sharing common infrastructure and services across the group.